 Fenceless grazing may still be in the future, but it’s a future that I can almost see from where we are now.

-Quotes from Dean Anderson came from an interview with is from Venue by Future Plural.
+Quotes from Dean Anderson came from an interview is from Venue by Future Plural.
 You can read the entire interview here.